jkpe/www.jackpearce.co.uk/posts/eight-sleep-atoms3-control.md

 title: "Controlling Eight Sleep with an ATOMS3 Dev Kit"
 slug: eight-sleep-atoms3-control
 date: 2025-01-03T19:00:00.000Z
-excerpt: Simplify temperature control for your Eight Sleep bed with an ATOMS3 Dev Kit and Home Assistant.
+excerpt: A hardware interface for Eight Sleep temperature control using an ATOMS3 Dev Kit, displaying current bed temperature, sleep stage, and bed state on a small screen with button control for temperature adjustments through Home Assistant.
 category: "Home Automation"
 ---